-When examining scalp trading, it is also important to mention day trading, which is a similar (but not identical) method of trading crypto coins.
+When examining scalp trading, it is also crucial to mention day trading – a similar (but not identical) method of trading crypto coins.
 Both require a strong understanding of the market and excellent money and risk management skills.

 Unlike scalping, however, day trading usually focuses on hourly analysis rather than making decisions minute-by-minute.
 Secondly, day trading requires opening multiple trades every day, seeing as the overall profit from each trade is going to be relatively low.

-Swing traders can be seen as a bit more passive compared to day or scalping traders.
-This is because, although scalpers will be frequently monitoring the market and making their decisions based on the market trends that are happening in the moment, a swing trader will wait for the most notable crypto price swings which can earn them a larger profit.
+Swing traders can be a bit more passive compared to day or scalping traders.
+It is because, although scalpers are frequently monitoring the market and making their decisions based on the market trends that are happening at the moment, a swing trader will wait for the most notable crypto price swings, which can earn them a larger profit.